 Some objects from the handling collections are quite heavy/sharp.

-Some vehicles can be boarded but not others
+Transport & Travel programme: some vehicles can be boarded but not others

 |World War Two programme: Anderson Shelter: Risk of bumping head or accident inside as it is darker inside than out|